-In addition to the Food Pantry at St. Paul’s, Mother Mary has a “Discretionary Fund” which may be used to assist residents in other ways.
-Please feel free to contact her about other kinds of assistance available to Put-in-Bay residents.
-From time to time we received requests from people who are not on the island.
+In addition to the Food Pantry at St. Paul’s, Mother Mary has a “Discretionary Fund” that may assist residents in other ways.
+Please contact her about other kinds of assistance available to Put-in-Bay residents.
+From time to time, we received requests from people who were not on the island.
 We try to refer them to the myriad programs available through churches and community agencies near their homes.

-Mother of Sorrows-We will be starting PSR/CCD classes for our younger members on Tuesday November 7 in the Corner Stone Room from 3:30 to 4:15 P.M.
+Mother of Sorrows-We will be starting PSR/CCD classes for our younger members on Tuesday, November 7, in the Corner Stone Room from 3:30 to 4:15 P.M.
 Mother of Sorrows Church will be holding its “Religious Education Kick-Off” on Tuesday, November 7th from 3:30 to 4:15 p.m. in the Cornerstone Room.
 All students (and parents/guardians) are invited to meet with Deacon Mike for refreshments and an introduction to this year’s program.
-Any questions PLEASE contact Deacon Mike at 419-285- 2741 Parish Office, Cell 1-828-284-6261 or e-mail firstname.lastname@example.org.
+If you have any questions, don’t hesitate to contact Deacon Mike at 419-285- 2741 Parish Office, Cell 1-828-284-6261, or e-mail firstname.lastname@example.org.

 South Bass Island Thanksgiving Service will be at Mother of Sorrows at 6:30 p.m. on Monday, Nov 20th.
 This tradition has taken place on South Bass Island since the mid-1800s.
 Mother Mary from St. Paul Episcopal Church will be assisting with the service.
 Pastor Jim from St. John at the Bay Lutheran Church has been invited.
 All folks from South Island are WELCOME.
 See you on the 20th.
 See the Island Calendar for dates and times of church services